minos-org/libpam-captcha/README.md

     - Ubuntu: /lib/security
     - Others: Find other files named `pam_*.so`

+### On all systems

-3. Place this entry in your pam config for whatever service you want.
+1. Configuration should be setup in your pam config for whatever service you want.
 It needs to go at the top of your pam auth stack (first entry?):

     auth       requisite     pam_captcha.so    [options]